 2. Lack Of Communication And Intimacy

 Being unable to express how you feel or having intimacy issues may be affecting your marriage.
-You may spend the time you need with your partner or be affectionate due to work or other commitments, leaving you exhausted for intimacy.
+You may spend the time you need with your partner difficult to prioritize due to work or other commitments, leaving you exhausted for intimacy.
 In some cases, people tend to be conflict-averse and avoid voicing their feelings, which will ultimately lead to resentment and disconnection.

 A lack of emotional and physical connection can get in the way of maintaining a strong, loving relationship and lead to loneliness in marriage.
 Some things, if left unaddressed, can cause a mountain of trouble.